Skip to main content

 Creating a Fleet and Populating it

-An Account Admin of an account with this feature switched on will see the new Fleet icon on their sidebar.
+An Account Admin of an account with this feature switched on will see the Fleet Management icon on the sidebar.
 Please contact us for more information.

-Clicking the fleet icon will navigate to a page where the user can create a fleet.
+Clicking the Fleet Management icon will navigate to a page where you can create a fleet.

-They will then be able to add "assets" to this fleet.
+You will be able to "Add Assets" to this fleet.

 Assets are grouped sites, most often "a yacht."
 The user creating the fleet can add any site they can access into an asset.